 Shaun W. Lee Monahan Family Associate Professor of Rare and Neglected Diseases

-- Ph.D., Oregon Health and Science University
+- Ph.D., Oregon Health and Science University, Portland, OR

-- B.A., University of California Berkeley
+- B.A., University of California Berkeley, CA

 - Flaherty, R., Freed, S., Lee, S.W.
 The wide world of Bacteriocins: ribosomally encoded bacterial peptides.
 2014.
 PLOS Pathogens 10(7): e1004221.